bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
-title = "A Discovery project led by me has been funded by Australian Research Council.
-Up to four PhD scholarships are open until filled." url = "" certificate_url = "" date_start = "2021-12-24"
+title = "A Discovery project led by me has been funded by ARC.
+Up to four PhD scholarships are open until filled.
+Another two scholarships are available for the project on large-scale transaction processing." url = "" certificate_url = "" date_start = "2021-12-24"